 Learning Prusa Slicer: Settings and Supports

 If you’re looking to 3D print anything, there’s no doubt that you’ll need a slicer software.
 Slicers turn 3D files into usable files for your 3D printer to process and print, as well as allow for a variety of customization to your items and layouts.
-Understanding and mastering this process will allow you exert control on every facet of your print: reducing your chances of print failure and saving time and filament!
+Understanding and mastering this process will allow you to exert control on every facet of your print: reducing your chances of print failure and saving time and filament!

 This short guide for beginners will focus on FDM printing with the free software PrusaSlicer.
 While this slicer is originally designed for Prusa branded 3D printers, the software also supports a variety of other brands such as Anycubic and Creality.
 Additionally, many of these concepts are very much applicable across all slicer softwares, and therefore will still prove useful should you use another.